TITLE Information Technology Coordinator - University Libraries

 Other: The twenty-four hour scope of University operations may result in the need to work evenings, nights, and weekends to support implementations or upgrades and to respond to major issues with information technology operations.

-1. Works with the dean, unit heads, program directors, and other relevant administrators to identify information technology needs and establish organizational technology priorities, prepares and implements long- and short-range goals and objectives to ensure those needs and priorities are met, manages multiple concurrently assigned projects, including management of personnel, budgetary, and technology resources, and assists in strategic planning and evaluation of the Libraries’s performance and progress toward accomplishment of the goals and objectives.
+ESSENTIAL DUTIES AND RESPONSIBILITIES1.
+Serves as a Portfolio Manager and works with the Dean, Associate Dean and other Portfolio Managers of the University Libraries to identify information technology needs and establish organizational technology priorities, prepares and implements long- and short-range goals and objectives to ensure those needs and priorities are met, manages multiple concurrently assigned projects, including management of personnel, budgetary, and technology resources, and assists in strategic planning and evaluation of the Libraries’s performance and progress toward accomplishment of the goals and objectives.

 2. Provides advanced systems administration to the University Libraries by coordinating the design, installation, and management of specialized hardware, software, and equipment used in the University Libraries and supervising technology support staff in the maintenance and support of those technologies.